 Doing the math on a fair offer price

-Sundae’s offer to Jackie was a little less than 80% of what the estimated market value of her home would be with a full renovation.
+The offer Jackie accepted on Sundae’s marketplace was a little less than 80% if what the estimated market value of her home would be with a full renovation.

 - Market value of Jackie’s home (updated): $565,000

 Here is the total breakdown with renovations: